 Diploma programmes provide more in-depth knowledge than certificate programmes.
 The time frame for completion can range from 12 to 18 months.
 A diploma can be achieved either in a traditional classroom or online.

 Certificate is an official document that verifies that the candidate has fulfilled the necessary requirements (schooling in a particular subject or skill).
 Unlike a diploma, a certificate focuses on skill development.
-The main difference between diploma and certificate is that the latter is based on a specific ability rather than the former which provides a more holistic approach.
+The main difference between diploma and certificate is that the latter is based on a specific ability, whereas the former provides a more holistic approach.

 After course completion, the students are provided with completion certification to show that they have attained a certain level of qualification in that particular skill or area.
 Now that we have covered the basic definitions, let us elaborate further on the major factors of difference between a certificate and a diploma.

-To understand the certificate and diploma difference, you will have to know the advantages of a certificate and a diploma.
+To understand the certificate and diploma difference, you will have to know the advantages and disadvantages of a certificate course.

 Advantages